Winter Quarters Home About Deaths Cemeteries Settlements Links Maps Videos

 Location

-"The western one-fourth of Mills County follows the irregular course of the Missouri River and is at the level of the flood plain about three to seven miles wide.
+The western one-fourth of Mills County follows the irregular course of the Missouri River and is at the level of the flood plain about three to seven miles wide.
 This belt of bottom land ends on the east in a range of bluffs with valleys and ravines.
 The uplands are high and rolling.
-Several streams course through the county: Wast Nishnabotna, Silver Creek, Wahabonsie and Keg Creek.
+Several streams course through the county: West Nishnabotna, Silver Creek, Wahabonsie and Keg Creek.

-"Another party of Mormon travellers stopped at Silver Creek Grove in the Fall of 1847 and made a temporary settlement in Cutler's Camp between Malvern and Silver City where Alpheus Cutler built a grist mill that supported the travellers."
-(4)
+Another party of Mormon travelers stopped at Silver Creek Grove in the Fall of 1847 and made a temporary settlement in Cutler's Camp between Malvern and Silver City where Alpheus Cutler built a grist mill that supported the travelers.

 Return to Map